 Professional Insights

 From a professional standpoint, understanding mass percent is not just about performing calculations.
 It's about interpreting the results in the context of the specific application.
-For example, in environmental science, knowing the mass percent of a pollutant in a water sample is only the first step.
+As an example, in environmental science, knowing the mass percent of a pollutant in a water sample is only the first step.
 The next step is to assess the potential impact of that concentration on human health and the ecosystem.

 In the pharmaceutical industry, professionals use mass percent to ensure the correct dosage of active ingredients in medications.
 They also consider factors like bioavailability and drug interactions, which can affect the overall effectiveness of the medication.